home-assistant/home-assistant.io/source/_integrations/vacuum.template.markdown

 ### Template and action variables

 State-based template entities have the special template variable `this` available in their templates and actions.
-The `this` variable aids [self-referencing](/integrations/template#self-referencing) of an entity's state and attribute in templates and actions.
+The `this` variable aids [self-referencing](/integrations/template#self-referencing) of an {% term entity %}'s state and attribute in templates and actions.

 ## Examples